Gaston Balande: Biography

-Gaston Balande learnt to draw by copying the prints and chromolithographs he saw on the market stalls at Saujon where he lived.
+Gaston Balande was born in Madrid.
+He learnt to draw by copying the prints and chromolithographs he saw on the market stalls at Saujon where he lived.
 He clearly had innate talent, winning first prize for drawing at his primary school; but having gained his certificat d’études, he was forced to start work rather than continuing with his studies.
 His mother wanted him to be a pastry chef, a profession she thought would be useful for the family restaurant.
 The young man refused and got his first job as an apprentice painter at a carriage maker's.
 His second was as a house painter.
 After that he finally found a job that suited him with a picture restorer.
 This was where his taste for painting was confirmed, and he decided to make it his career.
 Here he learned the rudiments of easel painting as he accompanied his employer on his trips to paint after nature.